nzjc/nzjc.github.io/_posts/2015-06-04-step-by-step-guide-to-installing-smokeping-on-ubuntu-14-04-lts.md

 Now head back to your browser, throw in 10.10.10.10/cgi-bin/smokeping.cgi

-It should work&#8230; If not, drop me a line.
+It should work...
+If not, drop me a line.

 &nbsp;